World of Warcraft: Shadowlands: Balance Restored

-As everything across the realms return to normal, some leaders of Azeroth are met with conflicting decisions about their future.
-Within the Maw, Anduin visits with Sylvanas as she continues to search for souls, where he reveals his uncertainty about being a leader after the actions he was forced to commit while under the Jailer's influence.
-In Ardenweald, the Winter Queen thanks Tyrande for helping her and Elune resolve their differences, and rewards her by gifting her the seed of a world tree imbued with the souls of Night Elves who fell in Teldrassil.
-In the ruins of Lordaeron, Calia Menthil confesses to Lilian Voss her wariness about being accepted anywhere due to being the last member of the Menethil line, but Voss reassures her that she is home and is needed as a Forsaken.
+As everything across the realms returns to normal, some leaders of Azeroth are met with conflicting decisions about their future.
+Anduin visits Sylvanas as she searches for souls within the Maw, where he reveals his uncertainty about being a leader after the actions he was forced to commit while under the Jailer's influence.
+In Ardenweald, the Winter Queen thanks Tyrande for helping her and Elune resolve their differences, and she gives Tyrande the seed of a world tree imbued with the souls of Night Elves who died in Teldrassil.
+In the ruins of Lordaeron, Calia Menethil confesses to Lilian Voss her wariness about being accepted anywhere due to being the last member of the Menethil line, but Voss reassures her that she is at home and is needed among the Forsaken.

 Reception

-Shadowlands has received "generally favorable" reviews with a score of 83 on Metacritic and an 8 out of 10 from IGN.
-PC Gamer gave the expansion an 80/100 in their review, describing Shadowlands as [a]mbitious but uneven” and “an exciting evolution of World of Warcraft.”
-Screen Rant claims that Shadowlands is “immensely fun,” deserving of an excellent 4/5 score.
-The expansion “recaptures the allure of Wrath of the Lich King while preserving the accessibility of Battle for Azeroth."
-PCMag wrote rated the expansion as excellent with a 4/5.
-Writing that “[w]hile its endgame suffers a few stumbles, Shadowlands” offers the player “meaningful narrative choices … [and] new gameplay elements that combine to make an excellent experience.”
+Shadowlands received "generally favorable" reviews with a score of 83 on Metacritic and an 8 out of 10 from IGN.
+PC Gamer gave the expansion an 80/100 in their review, describing Shadowlands as "[a]mbitious but uneven" and "an exciting evolution of World of Warcraft".
+Screen Rant claims that Shadowlands is "immensely fun", deserving of an "excellent" 4/5 score.
+The expansion "recaptures the allure of Wrath of the Lich King while preserving the accessibility of Battle for Azeroth".
+PCMag rated the expansion as excellent with a 4/5, writing that "[w]hile its endgame suffers a few stumbles, Shadowlands ... [has] meaningful narrative choices … [and] new gameplay elements that combine to make an excellent experience".
 Game Informer ranked the expansion with a score of 8.75/10.
-They argue that “Shadowlands plays it safe with numerous … systems and structures, but … also takes chances with a deadly zone,” called The Maw alongside a fantastic roguelike run tower” known as Torghast “that’s full of surprises.
-As a result, Shadowlands is a satisfying addition to … World of Warcraft.”
+They argue that "Shadowlands plays it safe with numerous takes on established systems and structures, but … also takes chances with a deadly zone ..." called The Maw, "alongside a fantastic roguelike run tower" that is known as Torghast and is "full of surprises.
+As a result, Shadowlands is a satisfying addition to … World of Warcraft."

 Sales

-On launch day, World of Warcraft: Shadowlands sold 3.7 million copies, breaking the expansion sales records tied by Legion and Cataclysm, and even breaking records worldwide.
+On launch day, following a four-week delay, World of Warcraft: Shadowlands sold 3.7 million copies, breaking the expansion sales records tied by Legion and Cataclysm, and even selling more on launch day than any PC game before it, a record previously held by Diablo III.

 Player reception

-While the players' initial reaction to the launch and first weeks of Shadowlands' late-game progression has been positive, the overall sentiment had gone down considerably by the time the expansion's first major patch, Chains of Domination, came out.
-The majority of complaints pertained to several of the game's late-game systems, the developer's tendency to artificially extend game time by time-gating important gameplay and story milestones, as well as an unusually long delay between the expansion's release and the launch of its following patches.
+While the players' initial reaction to the launch and first weeks of Shadowlands' late-game progression was positive, the overall sentiment went down considerably by the time the expansion's first major patch, Chains of Domination, came out.
+The majority of complaints pertained to several of the game's late-game systems, the developer's tendency to artificially extend game time by time-gating important gameplay and story milestones, and an unusually long delay between the expansion's release and the launch of its following patches.

 The story also garnered significant criticism, particularly in relation to Sylvanas.